bogdanpetru/time-back/README.md

 The app uses vanilla **webpack**.
 I've tired to  use parcel and create-react-app.

 Both alternatives (I create-react-app uses webpack) were hard to work with with typescript, yarn packages, web and react-native.

+## URLs

+Project url uses the projects name.
+To have this:
+- name must be unique
+- spaces are replaced with `-`
+- to be able to replace spaces with `-`, `project-name` and `project name` are the same